-You should see your optometrist for general eye care, including eye exams, vision correction, contact lens and eyeglass interventions.
-For the medical care of your eyes and the ongoing monitoring of chronic eye diseases and conditions, a medical optometrist is ideal for primary eye care.
+When it comes to eye care, it's important to know which type of doctor to see.
+Optometrists are the primary eye care professionals and are ideal for general eye care, vision correction, contact lens and eyeglass interventions.
+For medical care of the eyes and ongoing monitoring of chronic eye diseases and conditions, a medical optometrist is the best option for primary eye care.
 If you need medical intervention or surgical care, your optometrist can refer you to an experienced ophthalmologist.
-An optometrist is often the best option for those who wear contact lenses.

 Ophthalmologists have completed their university studies and have received at least four years of additional medical training.
 They can provide all the services that optometrists can, such as treating eye diseases, prescribing medications, and placing glasses and contact lenses to correct vision problems.
 In addition, ophthalmologists are licensed to practice medicine and perform surgeries.
 It's important to keep in mind that optometrists and ophthalmologists can work together and that a team approach may be the best option for eye care.

 Many common eye diseases don't have any early warning signs, so having an eye exam is the only way to make sure your eyes are healthy.
 A comprehensive medical eye exam can often detect health problems apparently unrelated to the eyes, such as diabetes, high blood pressure, aneurysms, autoimmune diseases, and certain neurological conditions.
 Natan Dorfman is a leading optometrist who provides high-quality eye care to New York City patients at Eye and Health in the East Village.
 He completed his undergraduate degree at Rutgers University and moved to New York City to pursue his doctoral degree from SUNY College of Optometry.